Skip to main content

 How to catch a zander

-Zander excel in their hunting style in murky and heavily coloured waters.
-Heavily boated canals or deep rivers are great places to catch zander.
-Zander can be caught on small lures, but generally they prefer either dead baits or, better still, live baits.
+You can catch them on small lures, but they generally prefer either dead baits or, better still, live baits.
 Using fish as bait involves the use of a double or treble hook and wire trace.
-Part of the hook holds the bait in place while the other part is used to hook the fish.
-The bait can either be held in place with weight or used similarly to a lure whereby the bait is cast out and retrived.
+Part of the hook holds the bait in place, while the other part is used to hook the fish.
+The bait can either be held in place with weight or used similarly to a lure whereby the bait is cast out and retrieved.

 Find a place to fish